 Why oven baked chicken thighs?

-- Chicken thigh meat is often more moist and flavorful than chicken breast meat.
+- Chicken thigh meat is usually more moist and flavorful than chicken breast meat.

-- When you bake chicken thighs the right way, they will be deliciously crispy outside and juicy inside.
+- When you bake chicken thighs the right way, they will be deliciously crispy on the outside and juicy inside.

 - The seasoning for this chicken thighs recipe is so simple and so tasty.

 If chicken breasts are what you have on hand, try my favorite Baked Chicken Breast recipe.
 It’s my simple method for cooking tender, juicy chicken breasts in the oven!

 Here’s a quick overview of how to make this easy chicken thigh recipe, plus tips for the best baked chicken.
 You’ll find the full recipe with ingredient amounts and instructions below.

 - Bone-in skin-on chicken thighs.
 To serve 6 people, buy 3 pounds of meat, or about 8 thighs.

 - Herbs and seasonings.
 This recipe uses my favorite dry rub to season the chicken.
 All of the spices and seasonings are common ones that you probably have on hand.

 - Olive oil, for moisture and that crispy skin!

 - Pat the chicken dry with paper towels and place it on a rimmed baking sheet that you’ve lined with foil or parchment paper.

 - Rub all sides of the chicken first with olive oil and then with the spice rub.
 Arrange the chicken thighs skin side up on the pan.